 - Lack of fiat – Many crypto-exchanges do not support fiat currencies, which makes it difficult to go to cash when market conditions are unfavorable.
-Tether (USDT) is a commonly used substitute for the US dollar, but, there are some security concerns surrounding this coin.
+Tether (USDT) is a commonly used substitute for the US dollar, but, some security concerns are surrounding this coin.

 - Security & regulation – Cryptocurrency exchanges are not authorized or regulated by financial authorities such as the FCA or ASIC.
 If a crypto-exchange is hacked or goes bust, the protection your funds have may be limited.